BewitchedBySycorax/blackjack/README.md

 # blackjack
-BlackJack game written in Node.js
+Promise and async/await exercises with BlackJack game written in Node.js